hormonal Imbalance

 Belly Fat and Loss of Muscle Mass

-As well as general weight gain, women with hormone imbalances can experience a change in body composition.
+In addition to general weight gain, women with hormone imbalances can experience a change in body composition.
 Muscle mass is lost, and fat accumulates in the belly area.

 This is caused by overproduction of cortisol, while production of other hormones is decreased.